 The Lee Company designs and manufactures a wide range of valves from miniature plastic pneumatic solenoid valves intended for respiratory therapy applications to high-pressure high-temperature hydraulic solenoid valves used in aircraft, rockets, and satellites operating miles above us.
 If you are searching for a valve to meet your needs and would like to learn more about solenoid valves offered by The Lee Company, click here or contact a Lee Sales Engineer today.

-If you want to learn more solenoid basics, review our related insight below.
+If you want to learn more solenoid basics, review our related insights below.

 Always verify flow calculations by experiment.